torquebox/torquebox.org/news/2011-03-06-weekend-update-6mar2011.md

 components, including messaging destinations, services and scheduled jobs.
 Supporting his work, I have been adding JMX management paste to everything.

-# Bring you kid to work
+# Bring your kid to work

 The voting for the [JBoss Community Recognition Awards][jcra] continues until 2 April 2011.